 - Grand theories are abstract, broad in scope, and complex, therefore requiring further research for clarification.

-- Grand nursing theories do not provide guidance for specific nursing interventions but rather provide a general framework and ideas about nursing.
+- Grand nursing theories do not guide specific nursing interventions but rather provide a general framework and nursing ideas.

-- Grand nursing theorists develop their works based on their own experiences and the time they were living explaining why there is so much variation among theories.
+- Grand nursing theorists develop their works based on their own experiences and their time, explaining why there is so much variation among theories.

 - Address the nursing metaparadigm components of person, nursing, health, and environment.